lilynoord/Capstone-Project-1/README.md

 # Capstone-Project-1

-Capstone Project 1 for Sprinboard curriculum.
-This is a digital clone of the boardgame Sequence.
+Capstone Project 1 for Springboard curriculum.
+This is a digital clone of the board game Sequence.

 ## Roadmap